sarisabban/Pose/README.md

 p.ReBuild()                       # Adds missing hydrogens
 ```

 > Note: Importing a PDB structure with added Hydrogens will disrupt the *Bond Graph* in `p.data['Bonds']`, the bond graph in this situation won't include the hydrogens.
 It is recomended to run p.ReBuild() to re-establish the correct bond graph to include hydrogens (but this will change the positions of the Hydrogens).
-A trick to overcome this is to import the pose `p = Pose(); p.Import('1YN3.pdb')` and then seperatly import and rebuild the pose `p2 = Pose(); p2.Import('1YN3.pdb'); p2.ReBuild()` then substiture the bond graph from `p2` to `p`: `p.data['Bonds'] = p2.data['Bonds']`.
-This would solve it
+A trick to overcome this is to import the pose `p = Pose(); p.Import('1TQG.pdb')` and then seperatly import and rebuild the pose `p2 = Pose(); p2.Import('1TQG.pdb'); p2.ReBuild()` then substitute the bond graph from `p2` to `p`: `p.data['Bonds'] = p2.data['Bonds']`.
+This would solve it.

-You can run `p.ReBuild()` after `Import()` to add hydrogens to the structure.
+> Note: You can run `p.ReBuild()` after `Import()` to add hydrogens to the structure.
 But understand that a new synthetic structure will be built, therefore you will lose the original occupancy and temperature-factor for each atom (replaced with 1.0 and 0.0).

 **Building DNA/RNA:**
 ```python